wheelybird/luminary/docs/configuration.md

 **Example:** `example.com`

 **Usage:** If set and a user's email address is blank, it will be generated as `username@example.com`.

+**Note:** Email addresses are always ASCII-only due to LDAP schema constraints.
+Usernames are transliterated to ASCII before generating email addresses.
+See the [Email Address Encoding](#enforce_username_validation) note for details.

 ### `EMAIL_FROM_ADDRESS`